keith-kurak/pico-8-codemash-2023/exercises/08-animation.md

  spr(1,p.x,p.y)
 end
 ```

+🏃**Try it!** Funny how much more life-like this thing looks with one simple animation

 ### 4. Animate the evil wall
 Add a global animation timer matching the frame/ second in `_init()`